How To Protect Your Skin When Skiing

 Is it possible to purge again?

 In short, yes.
 But there are a few different factors that will affect whether or not you go through purging again.
-Staying consistent with your treatment reduces this risk immensely, so be sure to apply your treatment nightly – if you’re struggling to do this, you’ll need to contact your Prescriber.
+Staying consistent with your treatment reduces this risk immensely, so be sure to apply your treatment every night – if you’re struggling to do this, you’ll need to contact your Pharmacist Clinician.